kanupriya1293/screenshot_sorter/README.md

 2. **Import the JSON Workflow**
    In n8n, click on Create Workflow on top right.
 It will open a blank project.
-   Select "Import from file" from the dropdown of the three dots (elipsis) on top right corner.
+      - Click on the three dots (elipsis) on top right corner.
+      - Select "Import from file" from the dropdown
-   Select the `screenshot_sorter.json` file from this repository to import.
+      - Select the `screenshot_sorter.json` file from this repository.
    You will now see all the nodes in the workflow and their connections on the canvas.

 3. **Add OpenAI Key**
    Notice the error indicator on 'Analyse image' node (find the node with OpenAI Icon).
 This is because n8n does not know which API key to use.
       - Double click on the 'Analyse image' node.
-      - Click on the dropdown for 'Credentiial to connect with'.
+      - Click on the dropdown for 'Credential to connect with'.
       - If you do not already have one, click on 'Create New Credential'.
       - Paste your OpenAI API key in the API Key input box and hit 'Save'.
       - You should see a message 'Connection tested successfully'.
 Close the dialog box.